shivamujawame/AIW-Infra-Migration/Labfiles/Module 01.md

 #### Azure Networking Best Practises:

-- Assign an address space that isn't larger than a CIDR range of /16 for each virtual network.
+- Assign an address space that is not larger than a CIDR range of /16 for each virtual network.
 Virtual networks allow for the use of 65,536 IP addresses.
 Assigning a smaller prefix than /16, such as a /15, which has 131,072 addresses, will result in the excess IP addresses becoming unusable elsewhere.
-It's important not to waste IP addresses, even if they're in the private ranges defined by RFC 1918.
+It is important not to waste IP addresses, even if they're in the private ranges defined by RFC 1918.

 - The hub is an Azure virtual network that acts as a central point of connectivity.
 The spokes are virtual networks that connect to the hub virtual network by using peering.
 Shared services are deployed in the hub, while individual workloads are deployed as spokes.